 4. Keep an eye on product reviews

 The number of third-party review sites for sharing customer feedback is constantly growing.
-It makes it incredibly easy for you to gain valuable info about your competitors.
+That’s why it’s incredibly easy to gain valuable info about your competitors.

-For example, review websites such as G2 Crowd and Software Advice in the software industry, are full of customer advice, praise, recommendations, or complaining about your competitor’s products.
+For example, review websites such as G2 Crowd and Software Advice if you are in the software industry.
+They are full of customer advice, praise, recommendations, and complaining about your competitor’s products.

 Other popular examples of sites where people share their experiences are Google Plus Local and Yelp.

 Pay attention to how many reviews your competitors have in comparison to yours and how satisfied people are.